Galleria Snow in Berlin — upcoming show „Karōshi“

-9th to 12th November 2023
+November 2023

 D’une génération l’autre, mutations de l’abstraction

-14th of January – 5th of March 2023 at Galerie Bessières, Chatou
+January 2023 at Galerie Bessières, Chatou

 The exhibition brings together artists of different generations.
 Without being exhaustive, the show wishes to give an account of the openings that the deconstructions and essential experiments of artists in the field of abstraction allowed during the 1970s.
 Included are also new developments, mutations and transformations of the territory that are being pursued by new generations of artists.